In the footsteps of the parents deported and disappeared at Auschwitz-Birkenau

 © Marc Grandsard

-Following in the footsteps of loved ones who died in the Shoah, finding oneself for the first time at the places where the relatives disappeared between 1942 and 1945, is a singular experience that the speaking group allowed to be carried out.
+Following in the footsteps of loved ones who died in the Shoah, finding oneself for the first time at places where relatives disappeared between 1942 and 1945, is a unique experience that the talking group has made possible.